 We are always excited to talk about camp with you via phone or email.
 Please call our email our office anytime to talk with our Camp Director, Hannah Bogard, or our Assistant Director, Hope Wooten.
 They can answer any questions you might have and provide more information about any aspect of camp.

 Camp Hochelaga also has a wonderful Family Ambassador Program to support families who are new to the camp community.
 The Family Ambassador program connects new families to returning camp families who can offer a direct parent perspective on the camp experience.
 Contact Camp Hochelaga to join the Ambassador program and connect to a returning camp family near you!

 Camp Hochelaga’s staff are always happy to answer questions and talk further about camp, but we recognize that it can also be very helpful to connect directly with another camp family.
 The Family Ambassador Program connects new Hochelaga families with a family in your area who has been coming to camp for a number of years.
 Once camp makes the initial connection, families are welcome to connect by phone, email or in person to get a direct family perspective on the camp experience.

 Yes!
-We would love to see you at our Camp Hochelaga Open House and Centennial Celebration on Saturday, June 15th from 10am to 2pm.
-We will have camp tours, barbecue lunch, games, and a midday ceremony recognizing the milestone of Camp’s 100th season!
+We would love to see you at our Camp Hochelaga Open House on Sunday, June 7th, 2020 from 12pm to 3pm.
+We will have camp tours, barbecue lunch, games, and opportunities to chat with the directors and meet the staff.